Celebrities rally behind rapper Meek Mill for early prison release

 Then last year, he was arrested twice: Once for allegedly popping a wheelie on a motorcycle in New York City, and then for a separate altercation at a Missouri airport.
 Both charges were dismissed, but he was still found in technical violation of his probation.

-"It was always a thought in the back of my mind that 10 years of probation would being me back to prison," Mill said.
+"It was always a thought in the back of my mind that 10 years of probation would bring me back to prison," Mill said.

-An officer who arrested Meek in 2007 is on a list kept by the District Attorney's office that names police officers with questionable reputations and are suspected of corruption.
+An officer who arrested Mill in 2007 is on a list kept by the District Attorney's office that names police officers with questionable reputations and are suspected of corruption.

 Krasner said Mill is a poster child for changing the system: "Across the board, African-Americans are ending up with worst sentences over and over than white people."